 The Times They Are a-Changin’ — Bob Dylan

-In 2018 the ICO bubble burst and the crypto community became wiser.
+But in 2018, the ICO bubble burst, and the crypto community became wiser.

-Well, most of the companies failed to push their content on those communities, making it even more challenging to run the blockchain PR campaign.
+Well, most companies failed to push their content to these communities, making it even more challenging to run the blockchain PR campaign.

-On the other hand, a great project, can get the support of the community and gain an enormous buzz around its brand.
+This respect-based economy can be a great thing, as a great project can earn the community’s support and gain enormous buzz around its brand.

 Companies that fail to define their target are not delivering the right message.

-Pros Tip: Community members can sense promoted content.
-You need to stop thinking like you run a promotion and start feeling like you’re part of the crypto community you’re launching your campaign at.
+Pro Tip: community members can sense promoted content.
+You need to stop thinking like you’re running a promotion and start feeling like you’re part of the target crypto community for your campaign.

-The main reason most of the Blockchain companies don’t pay attention to SEO is that they only have a short time to create a large amount of buzz (ICOs/STOs/IEOs).
+Most Blockchain companies don’t pay attention to SEO because they only have a short time to create a large amount of buzz (ICOs/STOs/IEOs).

 Give a Man a 100$ for PPC campaign, and You Feed Him for a Day.
 Teach a Man To SEO, and You Feed Him for a Lifetime.

-Creating blockchain PR with SEO in mind will help you to step up your game, provide you traffic to your site over time, and improve your branding.
+Running blockchain PR keeping SEO in mind will help you step up your game, direct traffic to your site over time, and improve your branding.